tawnthanh/NightOwl/README.md

 	- #### View
 		Provide the user the ability to view their custom routes and places 	they have visited
 		- ##### View Posts
-			User will have access to see all the posts they have created as a nav bar on their own "Profile" page.
+			User will have access to see all the posts they have created as a nav bar on their own "Menu" page.
 		- ##### View Likes
-			There will be a link for the user to see all the posts they have liked in their "Profile" page.
+			There will be a link for the user to see all the posts they have liked in their "Menu" page.